TorchLean

 { numHeads := 2, headDim := dModel / 2, ffnHidden := 4 * dModel }

-The chapter on advanced models gives the longer model zoo tour.
-The point here is simpler: MLPs, CNNs, ResNets, and transformer blocks all use the same front end story.
-State the shape, choose the layers, build parameters, then train or inspect the resulting task.
+The advanced-model chapters give the longer model zoo tour.
+Here the lesson is simpler: MLPs, CNNs, residual blocks, and transformer blocks all enter through the same typed model-building path.
+State the shape, choose the layers, create a trainer with a seed, then train or inspect the resulting task.

 PyTorch stores parameters inside module objects.
 TorchLean keeps the parameter bundle explicit.
-That choice makes the training loop and the verification story much easier to read.
+That choice makes the training loop and the verification path much easier to read.

 Informally:

--- produces a model structure together with initialized parameters
+-- produces a supervised task with initialized parameters

-That package is what train.regression, train.classificationOneHot, and the other task builders consume.
-Training updates the parameter bundle.
+The trainer owns the initial parameter bundle for the chosen task.
+Training updates that bundle.
 Prediction evaluates the same structure with the current parameter values.

-After a model is built, choose the task that matches the target:
+After a model is built, choose the public trainer that matches the target:

-• use train.regression for mean squared error style vector targets;
+• use Trainer.new model { task := .regression } for mean squared error style vector targets;

-• use the model zoo wrappers when a family has a specialized objective or data shape.
+• use the model-zoo command layer when a family has a specialized objective or data shape.